 The main feature that the park is famous for is the deer.
 There are around 1,200 deer that roam freely around the park and, due to their close contact with humans, have become quite tame and unlike the shy, nervous deer you are used to.

 Legend has it that one of the four gods of the Kashima Shrine visited Nara, mounted on the back of a majestic white deer – a picture that is often reproduced in historic art which you can see at the Nara National Museum.
 This tale led to the belief that deer are divine and it wasn’t until after the second world war that they were stripped of their divine status.
-Until 1637 it was punishable by death to kill these deer, but in the nearby Shiga Prefecture (when overpopulation of deer became a big problem) special permission was granted for a deer cull, the resulting meat being used by the famous CoCo Curry House in a limited edition venison curry.
+A long time ago, it was punishable by death to kill these deer, but in the nearby Shiga Prefecture (when overpopulation of deer became a big problem) special permission was granted for a deer cull, the resulting meat being used by the famous CoCo Curry House in a limited edition venison curry.

 The deer are a major draw for tourists – you can purchase deer crackers (shika senbei) to feed them with.
 Shika deer in Nara Park are sometimes known as ‘bowing deer’ because of the polite way in which they bow when they want a cracker.
 However, some are not so friendly and will have no qualms about sticking their nose into your pockets in search of senbei or even jumping up at you to bite at a cracker out of reach.
 If you do experience this sort of roughness from the deer, don’t be frightened – just be firm with them.
 Deer in the park have their antlers cut off so are of very little danger to you, but if you so happen to see one that hasn’t been cropped yet, steer clear!